oracle/terraform-provider-oci/docs/load_balancer/load_balancers.md

 Updates a load balancer's configuration.

 The following arguments support updates:
 * `display_name` - A user-friendly name.
 It does not have to be unique, and it is changeable.
 Avoid entering confidential information.
-Example: `My load balancer`
+Example: `example_load_balancer`

 ** IMPORTANT **